 Keep the kids entertained at some of the best places to go in Wales, with special half term and Halloween events.
 While you enjoy the autumn colours, the kids can enjoy crafts, games and special treasure trails.

 Set in a peaceful valley, this woodland garden is full of history, heritage and fun!
-During October half term, children are invited to hone their craft skills and help build Colby’s wicker man for the wildflower meadow.
+During October half term, children are often invited to hone their craft skills, as well as meet the resident wildlife and explore the woodland trails.
 Welcoming dogs too, this is a family day out that you can all enjoy during October half term.

 This dramatic medieval castle is quite a sight to see, especially surrounded in the colours of autumn.
-With the Powis pumpkin trail running from the 29–31 October, it’s a day out you will all love.
-While you marvel at the architecture, the kids can search the gardens for carved pumpkins and hidden clues.
+With special Halloween events usual held at the end of October, it’s a day out you will all love.
+While you marvel at the architecture, the kids take part in special events and spooky goings-on.

 Into the wilds: The most beautiful autumn walks in Wales